 A masterpiece in examining the human condition.
 Don't be mistaken by the genres listed here!
 What you'll get is not a gag comedy, but a raw tale of survival in a fish-eat-fish world - and it'll keep you hooked from start to finish.

-A story about red-coated fish turning the tide despite being out of their depth.
-A story about snatching temporary reprieve from the jaws of defeat, even as those around them are swept away.
-A story about trying to make waves.
+A story about turning the tide despite being out of your depth.
+A story about snatching happiness from the jaws of despair.
+A story about making waves or being swept away.

 Without a doubt the highlight of the manga; the series really starts to reel you in around halfway through.
-Our protagonists dive headfirst into dangerous waters, at first expecting a whale of a time... and almost immediately begin to flounder.
-The theme is simply 'survival of the fittest' mentality and the eternal trawl for utopia; recurring scenarios include fishy havens filled with pond scum.
+Our protagonists dive headfirst into dangerous waters, but almost immediately begin to flounder.
+'Survival of the fittest' mentality and the eternal trawl for utopia create fishy havens filled with pond scum.

 Disappointment!
 The shellfish desire for more!
-Fatigue drives growth, giving porpoise to the school of fish.
+Fatigue drives growth, giving porpoise to the red coats.

-The pacing is set at a relentless stream of developments, and many will feel that the last two chapters were a complete wash.
-Honestly, the developments ended short of turning stale or wearing fin - even with all the unexplored plot potential.
-In any case, it chooses to scale back rather than jumping the shark, and I appreciate that I wasn't inundated with too much of the same.
+With a relentless stream of developments, many will feel that the last two chapters were a complete wash.
+The developments did end short of turning stale or wearing fin - even with all the unexplored plot potential.
+In any case, the manga scales back rather than jumping the shark, and I appreciate that I wasn't inundated with too much of the same.